srinivas21109/Identification-of-Fish-Species/README.md

 The model has identified the fish in the image as a Goby with a confidence level of 100.00%.
 This indicates that the model is completely certain that the fish belongs to the Goby species.
 On the other hand, the model has a 0.00% confidence level for other fish species, including Snakehead, Catfish, Janitor Fish, and Mudfish.
 This means the model is entirely sure that the fish is not any of these species.
 <BR></BR>
 ![Picture5](https://github.com/srinivas21109/Identification-of-Fish-Species/assets/119849011/02975bba-0cc1-4e1e-ab87-83a468afd5d3)
+The model was unable to classify the image as it does not match any of the known classes in the dataset.
+The message displayed is:<BR></BR>

+"Your image doesn't belong to any of our classes 😔"<BR></BR>

+This indicates that the image provided, which appears to be a picture of a horse, does not correspond to any of the fish species listed in the model's classification categories.
+The listed categories include various types of fish such as Bangus, Big Head Carp, Black Spotted Barb, Catfish, Climbing Perch, Fourfinger Threadfin, Freshwater Eel, Glass Perchlet, Goby, Gold Fish, Gourami, Grass Carp, Green Spotted Puffer, and several others.
+Since a horse is not a fish, the model correctly identifies that the image does not belong to any of its predefined classes.